macartan/macartan.github.io/_posts/2022-01-07-democracy-climate-action.md

 **A** (the normative claim): Assuming _A_ is not meant to be true by definition I’d like to learn more about why we should believe A. Addressing this requires a sharper statement of legitimacy (and not just of FL and CL) than we have in the text, I think.
 It doesn’t seem hard to me to imagine notions of legitimacy that are consistent with self sacrifice: taking actions that threaten survival but are good for other reasons purpose.
 Does _A_ hold broad support among theorists?

-**B** (the empirical claim): Wuttke is concerned with B and I think both sides agree that you can’t use Mittiga’s argument to get to D if you don’t buy B.  Mittiga doesn’t do a lot to establish B however.
+**B** (the empirical claim): Wuttke is concerned with _B_ and I think both sides agree that you can’t use Mittiga’s argument to get to _D_ if you don’t buy _B_.
+Mittiga doesn’t do a lot to establish _B_ however.
 Should he?
-More generally, what do we think is the responsibility of theorists to establish the plausibility of a condition on which a normative conclusion (here C and D) depends?
+More generally, what do we think is the responsibility of theorists to establish the plausibility of a condition on which a normative conclusion (here _C_ and _D_) depends?
 I think the answer depends in part on whether claims like the strong claim or the weak claim are meant.
-If the strong claim is meant then B really is needed for the argument and Wuttke’s concerns are critical.
-If the weak claim is meant then the importance of the claim (rather than the validity of the claim) depends on whether B is plausible.
-In that case might it be enough to argue that many people believe B or at least that many believe B to be possible?
+If the strong claim is meant then _B_ really is needed for the argument and Wuttke’s concerns are critical.
+If the weak claim is meant then the _importance_ of the claim (rather than the validity of the claim) depends on whether _B_ is plausible.
+In that case might it be enough to argue that many people believe B or at least that many believe _B_ to be possible?

 <hr>